 Canada has a problem.
 World-wide, mining conflicts are on the rise and there are widespread and well-documented claims of harms associated with Canadian companies operating overseas.
 After 11 years of campaigning for greater corporate accountability, the CNCA is encouraged by the federal government’s January 2018 announcement that it will create a human rights ombudsperson.
-Ten months since the announcement, however, the position remains vacant.
+One year since the announcement, however, the position remains vacant.
 Canada must get moving on its promise: Fill the ombudsperson’s office and empower them to take meaningful action in monitoring and investigating the human rights performance of Canadian companies overseas.

 Find your MP’s contact info here.

 Remind them that an effective ombudsperson is:

 - Reports publicly on its findings and recommendations, including for remedy, harm prevention, and reforms